yerayafonso/eldritch-backend/README.md

       'uuid-123': null
     },
     disconnectTimers: {'uuid-123': {Timeout object}, /* ... */
-    }, // holds per-plyaer timeout details for the grace period reconnection logic
+    }, // holds per-player timeout details for the grace period reconnection logic
     waitingForHostReady: true, //boolean  set to true in resolveRound after a round ends.
 Used to wait to fire startNextRound until the front end sends clientReadyForNextRound.
   };